-The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 128 to 140 credits, including general elective credits, are required for the Bachelor of Music degree in Music Education with piano as the performance area, whereas 130 to 142 credits, including general elective credits, are required for the Bachelor of Music degree in Music Education with stringed instruments, wind instruments, percussion, or voice as the performing area, For the Bachelor of Music degree in Music Education with jazz as the performing area, 136 to 146 credits are required.

-The University's Tier II writing requirement for the Music Education major is met by completing Music 381.
+- 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 128 to 140 credits, including general elective credits, are required for the Bachelor of Music degree in Music Education with piano as the performance area, whereas 130 to 142 credits, including general elective credits, are required for the Bachelor of Music degree in Music Education with stringed instruments, wind instruments, percussion, or voice as the performing area.
+For the Bachelor of Music degree in Music Education with jazz as the performing area, 136 to 146 credits are required.
+The University's Tier II writing requirement for the Music Education major is - The University's Tier II writing requirement for the Music Education major is met by completing Music 381.
 That course is referenced in item 3. a. below.
+The requirements of the College of Music for the Bachelor of Music degree. - The completion of Music 495 satisfies the capstone experience requirement for the Music Education major. - 3.
+The following requirements for the major: